 (Disclaimer: Hello!
 Since I’ve been getting a lot of queries on this post, I want to clarify that this article was based on our travel experience.
 What applied to our travel situation doesn’t have to apply in every situation.
 I cannot answer every question, because I’m not an official representative of KTX.
 But from a traveler to a traveler, I will try to be as helpful as I can!
-So just send in your questions, and I’ll try to help and answer you as much as possible.
-11/16/15)
+So just send in your questions, and I’ll try to help and answer it as much as possible.
+Last update: 08/12/2018)

 In the ideal world, we’re efficient travel planners that we smartly booked a plane ticket from Manila to Incheon, and another one from Busan to Manila.
 However, in the real world we’re just a bunch of Korea fanatics who grabbed the first chance to book a flight to Seoul.
 It isn’t so bad though, because no matter what we booked, we’d still be boarding the Korail Express to go to Busan.